Psychiatric Nurse

 Vanderbilt University Medical Center (Residency)

-To help recently graduated nurses gain experience and specialized training in psychiatry, Vanderbilt University Medical Center offers a one-year paid nurse residency program in behavioral health.
+Vanderbilt University Medical Center offers a one-year paid nurse residency program in behavioral health to help recently graduated nurses gain experience and specialized training in psychiatry.

-This program consists of full-time work with classes and seminars included.
+This program consists of full-time work with classes and seminars.
 Candidates will be interviewed two to three times to determine if they are a good fit.
 Applicants must have less than six months of nursing experience to apply for this program.
-While this program is only a year long, there is a strong encouragement for nurses to commit to an additional year of working at Vanderbilt post-residency.
+While this program is only a year long, nurses are strongly encouraged to commit to an additional year of working at Vanderbilt post-residency.

 To be eligible to apply for this program, candidates must complete nursing school and pass the NCLEX-RN exam.
 There are two start dates each year: July and October.